 - Attend the UM Law Day in Fall

-- Get involved with student organizations on campus with a pre-law focus (Kappa Alpha Pi, Delta Sigma Phi, Kappa Omega Alpha, Michigan Pre-Law Society, Black Undergraduate Law Association, Phi Alpha Delta, etc.) and others with a focus on issues important to you, whether it's about the environment, health access, social justice, etc. Consider also organizations and leadership positions that may help you develop relevant skills such as the Mock Trial and Debate Teams
+- Get involved with student organizations on campus with a pre-law focus (Kappa Alpha Pi, Delta Gamma Phi, Kappa Omega Alpha, Michigan Pre-Law Society, Black Undergraduate Law Association, Beta Alpha Rho, etc.) and others with a focus on issues important to you, whether it's about the environment, health access, social justice, etc. Consider also organizations and leadership positions that may help you develop relevant skills such as the Mock Trial and Debate Teams

 - Reach out to UM departments in your major and beyond to engage in science or social science research opportunities